-It is quite common that the transporter outsources the tank cleaning to a third-party supplier and offers a service, including tank cleaning.
-In this case, the cleaning becomes a cost element of the transport price.
 As the transport market is a highly price-sensitive market, so is the tank cleaning market.
 Price pressure could potentially increase the risk of short and poor cleaning with due effect on the cleaning quality.
 It should be taken into consideration so as not to jeopardize the quality of cleaning.
 Next to this, the basic principles of foodstuff hygiene are not always well known by all cleaning suppliers.

-• The liability of the transporter for product and consequential damages is limited, for example, under the CMR convention under which most European international transports are done.
-The liability of the cleaning stations is often limited under the commonly used conditions to a free re-clean only.

-• Contract responsibilities: The clear definition of cleaning frequency is due to avoid issues related to approaching when a cleaning is due, whomever responsibility it is as per the contract.
+- The liability of the transporter for product and consequential damages is limited, for example, under the CMR convention under which most European international transports are done.
+The liability of the cleaning stations is often limited under the commonly used conditions to a free re-clean only. - Contract responsibilities: The clear definition of cleaning frequency is due to avoid issues related to approaching when cleaning is due, whomever responsibility it is as per the contract.

-Reference to Standard Title of Chapter Aspects to consider ISO 22000:2018, 7.1.2 People Ensure competence with regard to food tank cleaning within the organization, e. g. establish a Transport Tank Cleaning expertise team (suggestion: add to responsibilities of the HACCP-Team).
-Ensure employees are trained, for example, loading/unloading personnel, maintenance, or cleaning personnel on the risks related to food transport tank cleaning and the outcome of the internal risk assessment, including measures to be taken (PRPs, OPRPs or CCPs).
-Ensure that the drivers are aware of the risks related to transport tank cleaning.
-Train internal auditors as appropriate, e.g., in case audits are performed by your organization at cleaning stations directly or at the transport organization, including the topic cleaning stations.
-ISO 22000:2018, 7.1.6 Control of externally provided processes, products, or services Consider the food tank cleaning in the transport and/or cleaning purchase conditions to the contract with the applicable service provider.
-This shall include the cleaning conditions and cleaning processes, expected results of cleaning, including the documentation thereof as well as for the transport tank: design, conditions, and maintenance schedules (as appropriate).
-Cleaning stations shall validate the effectiveness of their particular cleaning programs and prove that the agreed programs were used on individual cleanings.
-An updated list of approved suppliers, service providers, and subcontractors, including those used infrequently, shall be maintained as documented information.
-The subcontractor's list and process agreements should include all who have a direct product impact with their rendered service.
-Ensure compliance with the requirements by continued monitoring of your contract partner and/or their service providers.
+Reference to Standard Title of Chapter Aspects to consider ISO 22000:2018, 7.1.6 Control of externally provided processes, products, or services - Consider the food tank cleaning in the transport and/or cleaning purchase conditions to the contract with the applicable service provider.
+This shall include the cleaning conditions and cleaning processes, expected results of the cleaning, including the documentation thereof, as well as for the transport tank: design, conditions, and maintenance schedules (as appropriate).
+Cleaning stations shall validate the effectiveness of their particular cleaning programs and prove that the agreed programs were used on individual cleanings. - An updated list of approved suppliers, service providers, and subcontractors, including those used infrequently, shall be maintained as documented information.
+The subcontractor's list and process agreements should include all who have a direct product impact on their rendered service. - Ensure compliance with the requirements by continued monitoring of your contract partner and/or their service providers.